Skip to main content

 • Timestamps: Start time, end time, duration

-• Tracked paths: Which directories were monitored
+• Tracked paths: Which directories were tracked for rollback (if enabled)

-• Changes: Files created, modified, or deleted
+• Changes: Files created, modified, or deleted (when rollback is active)

-• Merkle roots: Cryptographic commitment to filesystem state at each snapshot
+• Merkle roots: Cryptographic commitment to filesystem state at each snapshot (when rollback is active)

 • Exit code: How the process terminated